 I am consolidating all those posts from Facebook, here to continue the tryst we made with this blog.

 So it has been a year or more that we have touched this blog.
-Niloy says, google must have archived it because we have not updated it for a while…but I still found it on the first page of google which is not bad, right?!
+Niloy says, Google must have archived it because we have not updated it for a while…but I still found it on the first page of the search, which is not bad, right?!

-Then there was another time when I added parsnips and carrot in a sabudana khichdi.
-Some friends said that was sacrilege!
+Then there was another time when I added parsnips and carrot in a sabudana khichdi (which is made of tapioca pearls and peanuts).
+Some authentic sabudana khichdi making friends called it a sacrilege!
 Niloy has still not forgiven me for that!!
-Be it poha or maggi, I keep adding peas, corn, beans and carrots to everything possible and get kolkata style ‘cholbe na’ type protests from Niloy too!
+Be it poha (flattened rice cooked with onions and spices) or Maggi noodles, I keep adding peas, corn, beans and carrots to everything possible.
+In return I get Kolkata style ‘cholbe na’ type protests from Niloy too!
 But I continue my journey of healthy cooking.

 So this morning I made Spinach and Cauliflower uttapam from an Adai batter.

 Plumpy peppers…a really old but all time favourite with all categories of people…I, for instance love to cut it into half and see all the juices and stuffing ooze out..it is a big favourite among Europeans and Latin Americans who use a variety of ingredients to make the stuffing.
 Different countries have different names for it…like Bharva Mirch (India), Pimiento Rellenos (Spain), Dolmah (Balkan Countries), Punjena (Croatia), Yemista (Greek), and so on and so forth…The common fillings used are ground meat, fish, cheese, potatoes, corn, rice and herbs.
 At times I stuff them with boiled eggs too.

 Oh and don’t you just love the colors??!!

 Today am not posting a recipe…but just the pics of a very simple yet amazingly delicious dish..its my kinda comfort food 🙂